 Let’s look at Aerobotics.
 This South African company has developed a data-driven farming management system that is able to optimize and protect yield, season after season.
 Price volatility is no longer depending on yields.
 They are using drones to collect data.
 Replacing the previous labor-intensive way of measuring acres of land, controlling crop diseases, and managing water usage.
 Leaving more time to manage the farm.
 All resulting in more affordable product in the long run.
 What does affordability look like in your food business model?

-As a last example we want to inspire you with Liberian company Kawadah Farms.
+As a last example we want to inspire you with Liberian company Kawadah Farms, a project by Tailored Food.
 They have successfully managed to apply all four design principles in their food business model.

 We are curious to see how these principles show up in your business.
 And if you need help to (re)design your food business model, we are obviously here for you.
 Just give our colleague Demian a call.